Creativity in a team - how do you solve the blockage in your head?

 But how can creativity be promoted in a team?
 First of all, you have to know the conditions that influence team creativity.
 Researchers at the Hong Kong University found that, among other things, the goal orientation of the team, the quality of the exchange of information and the individual creativity of the individual employees contribute to how creative a team is (see figure).
 Probably not the first preconditions you would come up with.

-If the goal orientation in the team is good - that is, it is important to the team to be good in their work - communication also works better.
-And that leads to greater team creativity.
+If the team has good goal orientation - that is, if it is important to the team to be good at its work - communication also works better.
+And that leads to higher team creativity.

 But should there also be a positive, supportive climate for creativity in the team or company, or should it be “expected” to think creatively.
 Let’s take, for example Apple: Apple has managed to be perceived as a creative and innovative company.
 If you started there as a fresh employee, I would probably unconsciously assume that I would also be expected to “innovate”.
 It’s kind of in Apple’s DNA.

 And this effect can be used.
-Each team can set up its own rules, define its own values - and also undertake or expect each other to approach difficulties creatively.
+Each team can set its own rules, define its own values - and also plan or expect each other to approach difficulties creatively.

 A simple workshop exercise to activate team creativity